-French-Guyanese-Danish media artist Tabita Rezaire talks to C& about decolonisation, health, politics, collaboration and the West’s discovery of African art
+French-Guyanese-Danish media artist Tabita Rezaire talks to C& about decolonisation, health, politics, collaboration and the West’s discovery of art from African Perspectives

 An Paenhuysen: You call yourself a “warrior-healer”.
 Could you tell us a little about the wounds you’re healing with your art?

 Tabita Rezaire: Survival hurts, for every conscious being.
 Yet, for some it’s harder as the society they live in devaluates their existence or consistently persecutes their lives.
 Internalized and accumulated pains from generational, ancestral, or experienced traumas make one’s ability to navigate the world a struggle.
 These traumas may manifest in different ways, but I believe they all stem from severe disconnections.
 We are disconnected from the earth, from each other, from our own selves, and from the universe.
 A warrior-healer is seeking to restore energetic balance on all those levels.
 Because fighting alone is consuming and draining, if you don’t have tools to nurture your energies you’ll burn out.

 AP: The mind-spirit-body pollution inflicted through white Western dominance is a topic in your work on all levels: from visual language to food.
 Yet your major focus and tool is the Internet.
 Why?